oatlattes/hangman760/README.md

 # Hangman Project
 In this project I'm following the AiCore's tasks as follows:

-1.  milestone_2.py
+1.  milestone_2.py:
-   - Task 1: Define the list of possible words
+      - Task 1: Define the list of possible words.
-   - Task 2: Choose a random word from the list
+      - Task 2: Choose a random word from the list.
-   - Task 3 - Ask the user for an input
+      - Task 3 - Ask the user for an input.
-   - Task 4: Check that the input is a single character
+      - Task 4: Check that the input is a single character.
-   - Task 5: Start documenting your experience [aka this README.md file]
+      - Task 5: Start documenting your experience [aka this README.md file].
-   - Task 6: Update the latest code changes to GitHub
+      - Task 6: Update the latest code changes to GitHub.

-2. optimised_milestone_2.py
+2. optimised_milestone_2.py:
-   - Task 7: Refactor and optimase current code
+      - Task 7: Refactor and optimase current code.

 _________________________________________________________________________________________________________________________________________________